flow2ml/Flow2ML/README.md

 <p>Quickly design and customize pre-processing workflow in machine learning.
-Obtain training, validating samples with only 3 lines of code using Flow2ML toolkit Check Installation and sample code to flow into your ml model fastly.</p>
+Obtain training, validating samples with only 3 lines of code using Flow2ML toolkit Check Installation and sample code to flow into your ML model much faster and efficiently.</p>

 ## Why Flow2Ml
 <p>Flow2ML is an open source library to make machine learning process much simpler.
 It loads the image data and applies the given filters and returns train data, train labels, validation data and validation labels.